DevKhalyd/rgProjects/README.md

 # WhatsApp

-Add a description where I describe what I wanted to learn in this app
+TODO: Add a description where I describe what I wanted to learn in this app.
+Make the same thing inside the app

 ## TODO